Read the Small Print: Finding True Cost of In-House Telecoms

 When looking at the big picture, not only have the customer-facing services changed, but wholesale telecom providers have evolved to deliver what the new kids need: real-time, on-demand availability of wholesale telecom services, preferably able to be managed and integrated through an API.

 The following basic elements are needed to connect collaboration services to the PSTN.
 This is where the real cost comes in, not only initially with a set-up fee, but also with high operational and maintenance charges, making outsourcing an attractive option for businesses.

 The challenge is the day-to-day management and all the possible changes that can occur, not just in one country but on a global scale.
-Maintaining telecom services is like oral hygiene: Forgetting to brush once is no disaster, but if you leave it too long you may find your teeth falling out.
 One change alone on any of the elements above probably won't break your services or put you at risk, but not managing changes over time, at some point, will have in a major impact on customer satisfaction, SLAs, brand reputation, or compliance.

 The question remains how the operational effort translates to an enterprise's decision to source and maintain telecom resources itself or buy as a service.
 Of course, this is an exercise every company needs to do itself and will depend on the services offered, strategy, key strengths, etc.